microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

     ![Screenshot of the the Azure portal with Azure Key Vault and encryption boxed in](images/app-registration-encryption.png)

-3. Fill out the rest of the required application details and submit the application for your Micorosoft 365 admin to review.
+3. Fill out the rest of the required application details and submit the application for your Microsoft 365 admin to review.

     > [!NOTE]
     > Make a note of your existing service principal; you will need this later.